TheBoxyBear/charttools/README.md

 ```
 Files can be .chart or .ini.
 When reading from multiple files and the extensions can be mixed together.
 The first file has utmost priority and other files are only read to retrieve the missing information, in decreasing order of priority until all properties of the metadata have a value or until the last file is read.

 As a future-proofing method, all unsupported items can be found under UnidentifiedData.
-This data will onlty be written to the same file format as the one it was read from.
+This data will only be written to the same file format as the one it was read from.

 ## Instruments and tracks
 All instrument currently supported are represented using the generic Instrument class.
 This class contains a track for every difficulty level.
 A track can be retrieved from a song like so: